Which of the following best describes the study of Anatomy and Ph... | Channels for Pearson+

 1

-Understand that Anatomy and Physiology are two closely related branches of biology.

-Anatomy focuses on the structure of the body, including organs, tissues, and cells.
+Understand that 'Anatomy' refers to the study of the structure of body parts and their relationships to one another.

-Physiology deals with the function of these structures, explaining how they work individually and together to sustain life.
+Recognize that 'Physiology' involves the study of the function of the body parts and how they work together to sustain life.

-Recognize that the study of Anatomy and Physiology involves understanding both the physical form and the biological processes of the human body.
+Compare the provided options with the definitions of Anatomy and Physiology.
+Look for the option that mentions both structure and function of the human body.

-Identify that the correct description of Anatomy and Physiology is 'The study of the structure and function of the human body.'
+Select the option that best aligns with the study of both the structure (Anatomy) and function (Physiology) of the human body.

 Related Videos